Pon de Replay

-"Pon de Replay" is the debut single by Barbadian singer Rihanna from her debut studio album, Music of the Sun (2005).
+"Pon de Replay" is the debut single by the Barbadian singer Rihanna from her debut album, Music of the Sun (2005).
 It was written and produced by Vada Nobles, Alisha "M'Jestie" Brooks, Carl Sturken and Evan Rogers.
 The song was released on May 24, 2005, as the lead single from the album.
 Prior to signing a six-album record deal with Def Jam Recordings, "Pon de Replay" was one of three songs which was recorded for her demo tape to be sent to record labels.
-It is a pop, dancehall and R&B song that features elements of reggae, and reggaeton.
+It is a pop, dancehall and R&B song that features elements of dance-pop, big-band jazz, reggae, and reggaeton.
 The lyrics revolve around Rihanna asking a DJ to turn the volume of her favorite songs up louder.
 The title means "play it again" in Bajan Creole.

 "Pon de Replay" received positive reviews from music critics, who praised the song's composition and its choice as the singer's debut single.
 The song was a commercial success, peaking at number one in New Zealand and the top five in Austria, Belgium, Denmark, Hungary, Ireland, Norway, Scotland, Sweden, Switzerland, the United Kingdom, and the United States.
-It has also obtained multi-platinum certifications in New Zealand, the United Kingdom, and the United States.
+It has also obtained multi-platinum certifications in Australia, New Zealand, the United Kingdom, and the United States.
 The song's accompanying music video was directed by Little X, and features Rihanna in a club with her friends, who ask the DJ to play their favorite song repeatedly.